Granada Gold Mine (CVE:GGM) Shares Up 25% – Here’s What Happened

-Granada Gold Mine Inc. (CVE:GGM – Get Free Report)’s share price rose 25% on Saturday .
-The stock traded as high as C$0.03 and last traded at C$0.03.
-Approximately 108,083 shares traded hands during trading, an increase of 42% from the average daily volume of 76,315 shares.
+Granada Gold Mine Inc. (CVE:GGM – Get Free Report) shares shot up 25% during mid-day trading on Friday .
+The company traded as high as C$0.03 and last traded at C$0.03.
+108,083 shares traded hands during trading, an increase of 42% from the average session volume of 76,315 shares.
 The stock had previously closed at C$0.02.

 Granada Gold Mine Inc, a junior mining and exploration company, acquires, explores for, and develops mineral properties in Canada.
 It explores for gold deposits.
 The company holds a 100% interest in the Granada gold property, which owns 14.73 square kilometers of land in a combination of mining leases and claims located in Rouyn-Noranda, Quebec.